Shireen Abu Akleh: Early life and education

 Abu Akleh was born in Jerusalem in 1971, to Louli and Nasri Abu Aqleh, a Palestinian Arab Christian (Melkite Catholic) family from Bethlehem.
 She spent time in the United States, obtaining U.S. citizenship through members of her mother's family who lived in New Jersey.
 Abu Akleh's parents died when she was young.
-She has one brother.
+She had one brother.

 Abu Akleh attended secondary school at Rosary Sisters high school in Beit Hanina, then matriculated at the Jordan University of Science and Technology to study architecture, but decided not to pursue the profession; she instead transferred to Yarmouk University in Jordan, from which she graduated with a bachelor's degree in print journalism.
 After graduating, Abu Akleh returned to Palestine.

 Career

 Abu Akleh worked as a journalist for Radio Monte Carlo and Voice of Palestine.
 She additionally worked for the UNRWA (United Nations Relief and Works Agency for Palestine Refugees in the Near East), the Amman Satellite Channel, and for the MIFTAH (the Palestinian Initiative for the Promotion of Global Dialogue and Democracy).
 In 1997, she began working as a journalist for Al Jazeera, as one of their first field correspondents, becoming well known as a reporter on their Arabic-language channel.
 She lived and worked in East Jerusalem, reporting on major events related to Palestine including the Second Intifada, and additionally covering Israeli politics.
 She often reported on funerals for Palestinians killed by Israeli forces.

 Having reported on events including the Battle of Jenin in 2002 and various Israeli operations in the Gaza Strip, and interviewed long-term Palestinian prisoners at Shikma Prison in 2005 as the first Arab journalist allowed inside, Abu Akleh expressed concern that she was being targeted by the Israel Defense Forces (IDF) and armed Israeli settlers.
 In one interview with Al Jazeera, she stated that she had repeatedly been accused by Israeli authorities of photographing security areas.

 Abu Akleh continued in her role with Al Jazeera until she was killed in 2022.
 In July 2021, she was to be the first Al Jazeera journalist to broadcast live from Cairo when the network was allowed to return due to an improvement in Egypt–Qatar relations.
 At the time of her death, she had been studying Hebrew in order to better understand narratives in the Israeli media, and had recently gained a diploma in digital media.

 Abu Akleh's career inspired many other Palestinians and Arabs to become journalists; her live television reporting and distinct signoffs were particularly well-known.
 After her death, The New York Times and NPR both described her as "a household name" among Palestinians.
 The Times of Israel characterized her as "a veteran journalist ... among Arab media's most prominent figures".
 The BBC described her as being widely known and admired by both viewers and colleagues.

-On 31 May 2022, the UN announced the renaming of their annual training program to The Shireen Abu Akleh Training Program for Palestinian Broadcasters and Journalists.
+On May 31, 2022, the UN announced the renaming of their annual training program to The Shireen Abu Akleh Training Program for Palestinian Broadcasters and Journalists.